Grant Management

 When donations are deposited in QuickBooks:

-1. Go to grant Overview tab
+1. Open the grant and stay on the Overview tab

 2. Click Link from Deposit